 Environmental Hazard Reporting

-We are asking all tribal citizens and community members to be on the lookout for environmental hazards throughout our community and to report these discoveries to our Environmental Department so that we can investigate and notify proper authorities to address the hazard.
+Concerns can be reported to the Environmental Department for investigation and so that staff can notify proper authorities to address the hazard.
 As good stewards of our resources it is our responsibility to observe and report when we see things that threaten the health of our lands and waterways.
-Things to look for are: improper dumping of chemicals, open trash dumps, animal waste runoff into waterways, etc. For your own protection please do not come into contact with hazardous or unknown substances as part your investigation.
-Miigwetch for your assistance in protecting our resources.
+Things to look for include: improper dumping of chemicals, open trash dumps, animal waste runoff into waterways, etc. For your own protection, do not handle or come into contact with hazardous or unknown substances as part your investigation.
+Migwéch for your assistance in protecting our resources.